 - Define technical terms you’ll use in these instructions for easy understanding.

 - This is where you’ll explain how the executing individual should complete the process.

 - This is where you’ll provide the executing person with easy-to-follow step-by-step instructions to get the job done.

 Depending on your business, you’ll have different types of cannabis SOPs.
 Throughout the production process, it’s crucial to keep your SOPs simple while still breaking the process down into smaller, more manageable processes.

 As a cannabis business operator, you’ll need to meet any regulatory requirements in place.
 Each state will offer its own set of regulations, so it’s essential to conduct some research to determine how you can best avoid an infraction in your state before creating your business’s SOPs.

 Love this post?
 Check out our other article on accounting for cannabis growers before you leave!

 Cannabis Cultivation SOPs

-The standard operating procedures for cannabis cultivation involves the equipment you’ll use, production environment, managing the plants at each growth stage, and controlling the environment.
+The standard operating procedures for cannabis cultivation involve the equipment you’ll use, the production environment, managing the plants at each growth stage, and controlling the environment.
 These are some of the details you’ll likely include if you create cannabis cultivation SOPs:

 - Medium you use (e.g., soil, hydroponics)